atf1999/LHS-CP2-Labs/README.md

 # LHS-CP2-Labs
 All of lenape high school CP2 labs.
-I just want to practice some java
+Some practice for java

+Classes that need work:

+Chapter 4 PI class, and Optical Illusion class